DebarghaG/forte-api/README.md

 2. Incorporates manifold estimation to account for local topology
 3. Requires no class labels or exposure to OOD data during training

 This makes Forte particularly useful for real-world applications where anomalous data may be unexpected or unknown at training time.
+Our goal is to provide a non-opinionated middleware for OOD detection that seamlessly integrates into your ML deployment pipelines.

+**Why use Forte?**
+Forte OOD Detection serves as middleware between your data ingestion and ML inference systems, by preventing models from making predictions on data they weren't designed to handle.

+ICICLE Tag : Foundation-AI

 ## Key Features